SaumickPradhan/Gamified-Canvas-ACan/README.md

 ii.
 Drop down menus and windows are interactable with feedback<br>
 iii.
 The username can be seen at the top<br>
 iv.
 The buttons have a different click arrow.<br>
+v.
+The SIMULATION and MOCK USERS can easily be tested. <br>
   </details>

    <details>